21 SIS Epidemic Across a Dynamic Network

 21.2.3 Model Analysis

-Now the the model has been simulated, the next step is to analyze the data.
+Now that the model has been simulated, the next step is to analyze the data.
 This includes plotting the epidemiological output, the networks over time, and extracting other raw data.

 21.2.3.1 Epidemic Plots